PaloAltoNetworks/terraform-google-swfw-modules/examples/vpc_peering_common_dual_stack/README.md

 To enable routing from Spoke-1 and Spoke-2 VPCs a default policy based route is used to send outbound traffic to the Internal Load Balancer and then VM-Series.

-As of September 2024 there is a `terraform-provider-google` limitation that is allowing `google_network_connectivity_policy_based_route` resources only for IPv4 protocol version (Error: expected filter.0.protocol_version to be one of ["IPV4"], got IPV6).
-To overcome this limitation a `local-exec` provisioner running `gcloud beta network-connectivity policy-based-routes create ..` is used to configure policy based routes.
+As of September 2024 `terraform-provider-google` is allowing `google_network_connectivity_policy_based_route` resources only for IPv4 protocol version.
+To overcome this limitation a `local-exec` provisioner running `gcloud beta network-connectivity policy-based-routes create <...>` is used to manage policy based routes.

 ## Prerequisites